Curious as to how long your project will take?

 Template

 A reusable design of a Word document, where multiple documents can be initiated from.
-Once all design and formatting changes are made to the template, it can then be saved in such a way the End User can simply navigate to Open>New to locate the template, and a blank version will open.
+Once all design and formatting changes are made to the template, it can then be saved in such a way the End User can simply navigate to Open » New to locate the template, and a blank version will open.
 The template is not changed in any way, as each new document created from the template will automatically be saved under a new name.

 Text Box

 A text box can hover almost anywhere, be filled with colour, have a colourful border and/or text.
 It can function much the same as a picture, with text flowing around it in a variety of ways (square, tight, through, top & bottom, in front or behind text).
+Text within a text box can be setup to flow into another text box in documents that function more like a newspaper.

 Themes

-See RGB for a sample of the Colour Theme dialogue box.
 Each template can have specific themes for fonts and colours that Word then uses to apply across the document in the background, so when Charts or Tables are created the colours and fonts match the Theme.
 Only the Styles in the Quick Styles Gallery will be saved inside a Theme.

 Hopefully, this has demystified the process of what is involved in creating a branded template.
 Let me know how I can help you out with making an awesome template for your company!